oleksis/real-python-pdf/README.md

 # Real Python PDF
 ![Tests](https://github.com/oleksis/real-python-pdf/workflows/Tests/badge.svg)

+> ⚠ The tutorial contents remain copyright © Real Python
+>
+> ⚠ This is "unofficial" Real Python project

 # Motivation
 Real Python is an excellent site to learn Python, it has a large number of articles, from a basic to advanced level on different topics.
 During a certain time you can